Page last updated on December 17, 2025 at 8:31 am

 Applying for the Residents Academy

-Applications for the 2025 session are now closed, however the electronic application form is available year-round, and you may complete it at any time.
-You will receive an email confirmation that your application has been received, and that you will be considered for the 2026 Resident's Academy.
+The electronic application form is available year-round.
+You may complete it at any time.
+You will receive an email confirmation that your application has been received.
+To be considered for the 2026 Resident's Academy, you must submit your application by July 6, 2026.

 - A resident of the City of Bloomington (If space allows, residents who reside outside the Bloomington city limits will be considered for participation.),